Sonos CEO resigns amid high competition

-John MacFarlane, CEO and co-founder of smart speaker company Sonos, announced Tuesday he's stepping down.
-MacFarlane has led the company for 15 years but faced increased competition from companies like Google and Amazon over the past couple of years.
+John MacFarlane, CEO and co-founder of smart speaker company Sonos, said Tuesday he's stepping down.
+MacFarlane led the company for 15 years but faced increased competition from companies like Google and Amazon over the past couple of years.

 Sonos' new CEO will be Patrick Spence, who has been with the company for four years.
 He first served as Sonos' chief commercial officer then became company president last July.

-Sonos has struggled over the last year as it's faced increased competition from tech giants, like Google and Amazon, releasing their own versions of smart speakers -- Google Home and Amazon Echo.
+Sonos has struggled over the last year as it's faced increased competition from tech giants releasing their own versions of smart speakers, such as Google Home and Amazon Echo.
 MacFarlane announced a change in company strategy last March with a focus on paid streaming services and voice control.
 At that time, Sonos also laid off employees.

 Spence is expected to continue Sonos' push into music streaming and voice control.
 MacFarlane said the company will also continue working on home Wi-Fi and partnering with other companies.
 The former CEO said he'll remain a Sonos employee and adviser.